awslabs/aws-well-architected-labs/Security/200_Automated_Deployment_of_EC2_Web_Application/Lab_Guide.md

   * ALBSGSource: Your current IP address in CIDR notation which will be allowed to connect to the application load balancer, this secures your web application from the public while you are configuring and testing.
   ![cloudformation-wp-params-2](Images/cloudformation-wp-params-2.png)
   * DB1User: User name of your choice for the RDS database that must contain 1 to 16 alphanumeric characters. first character must be a letter, cannot be a word reserved by the database engine.
-  * DB1Password: Password of your choice for the RDS database that can be any printable ASCII character except "/", """, or "@". and contain 8 to 41 characters.
+  * DB1Password: Password of your choice for the RDS database and contain 8 to 41 alphanumeric characters.
   ![cloudformation-wp-params-3](Images/cloudformation-wp-params-3.png)
   The remaining parameters may be left as defaults, you can find out more in the description for each.
 6. At the bottom of the page click **Next**.